kubero-dev/kubero/README.md

 <br>
-Kubero [pronounced: Kube Hero] is a fully self-hosted Internal Developer Platform (IDP) that brings the workflows of Heroku to your Kubernetes cluster.
-It enables you to deploy your applications with a few clicks.
-It has a built-in CI/CD pipeline and supports multiple staging environments.
+Kubero [pronounced: Kube Hero] is a self-hosted PaaS (Platform as a Service) that allows any developer to deploy their application on Kubernetes without specialized knowledge.
+Kubero follows the principles of 12-factor apps.
+It is possible to run apps based on containers or from source code.

 <br>
 <br>